 Division of property and assets

 Fortis Law Corporation is a boutique private client firm, attuned to resolving disputes for individuals.
-HO CHEE JIA is a specialist family lawyer with the firm and has over a decade of experience involving international issues in family law.
+HO CHEE JIA is a specialist family and divorce lawyer with the firm and has over a decade of experience involving international issues in family law.

 According to Chee Jia, the division of property and assets can be one of the most contentious issues in the divorce process.
 This is especially so in longer marriages – where finances and assets have become more intertwined, and also where there are assets in foreign jurisdictions.
 This makes it more complicated to determine how the law may govern these assets.

-Under Singapore law, division follows the guiding principle of reaching a “just and equitable” outcome.
+Under Singapore divorce law, division follows the guiding principle of reaching a “just and equitable” outcome.
 To achieve this, each party’s financial contributions and non-financial contributions towards a marriage are taken into account.
 This is unlike some other jurisdictions in the world where the starting point for the division of assets is equal division.

 Fortis Law Corporation